-Get Property Command ID: 00 (Hex) Set Property Command ID: 01 (Hex) Description:
+Get Property Command ID: 00 (Hex) Set Property Command ID: 01 (Hex) Save Property Command ID: 02 (Hex) Description:

-These commands are used to retrieve and set the value of application properties.
+These commands are used to get, set and save the value of application properties.
 Details of these commands are described in the Generic command section of this document.
 The following describes each property this application supports.